 - Credits: Four graded credits

-- Time Commitment: Averages 14 hours a week which includes case work, supervision and the seminar.
+- Time Commitment: Average 14 hours a week (minimum 196 hours for the semester) which includes case work, supervision and seminar.

 - Faculty: Stephen K. Harper

 - Spring 2015 Class Time: Tuesdays 1 p.m. – 2:50 p.m.